Jeff: (Narrating)

 .

-takes a spot at one of six starting gates, equally spread around the perimeter
+(Each team takes a spot at one of six starting gates, equally spread around the perimeter of the maze)

 .